 Applicants are encouraged to apply to the program as early as their first year of study and begin by taking elective courses.
 A minimum of 80 credit hours completed, or permission of the TME Program Chair, is required to enrol in TME core courses.
 Applicants who are not full-time students may still apply for the TME Diploma (or enrol in one or more TME courses).
 These applicants may be requested to submit the following documents along with their TME Diploma Application:

 iii. resume/curriculum vitae;

-iv. cover letter explaining their reasons for wanting to enroll in the TME Diploma program;
+iv. cover letter explaining their reasons for wanting to enrol in the TME Diploma program; and

 The TME Diploma is granted to students achieving a grade of C or better in all of three core TME courses and two approved elective courses.

 It may be possible to complete some TME courses online through the College of Extended Learning’s Open Access Learning Program.
 Please consult the Dr. J. Herbert Smith Centre for more information.

 TME3113 Business Planning and Strategy in an Entrepreneurial Environment

 TME3313 Managing Engineering and Information Technology Projects

 Students must complete a minimum of three Core Courses.

 The Dr. J. Herbert Smith Centre has a list of pre-approved electives that relate to the mission of the program.
 Courses may be chosen to reflect the interests of the student, subject to approval by the Chair.
 TME program electives offered include: